ricardojoserf/MemorySnitcher/README.md

 - Using dynamic API resolution to avoid functions appearing in the IAT requires only the *NtReadVirtualMemory* address.

-- A separate application which just prints the address may look suspicious.
+- A separate application which just prints the address is easily detected.

-- Using an application with any vulnerability which leaks memory addresses (on purpose) may be stealthier.
+- Using an application with a vulnerability which leaks memory addresses (on purpose) may be stealthier.

 ----------------------------------------------------------